eXTReMe Tracker

 UNDERSTANDING RCW NOTATIONS

-The RCW logo includes the small, multicolored reference ring.
+The RCW logo includes the small, multicolored reference ring, links to rcwpigments.htm

 RING NOTATION

-Any RCW can be seen as a set of twelve concentric rings, with the RCW logo in the center, comprised of blocks, these concentric rings intersect with all wedges.
-The ring of pure colors is called Ring "0".
-Outside of Ring 0 lie the what can be referred to as the double digit "outer tint" rings.
+Any RCW can be seen as a set of concentric rings, with the RCW logo in the center.
+Comprised of blocks, these concentric rings intersect with all wedges of color.
+The main ring of pure colors is called Ring "0".
+Outside of Ring 0 lie what can be referred to as the double digit "outer tint" rings.
 On the RCW above, there is only one tint, the "50% tint" ring.
-Similarly, inside Ring 0 lie the "inner" rings.
-These are the darker valued rings.
+The "inner shade" rings are the darker rings numbering from 1 to 10.

-The main ring represents either the full-chroma (100%) opaque pigment, or a 50% top-tone tint of darker transparent pigment.
-All of these colors are indicated by appending from ".1" to ".9" to the end of its wedge number.
-So, pure yellow is the middle of the 9º Variable RCW and is written as 36RCW#1.0.5.
+The main ring represents the full-chroma (100%) opaque pigment, or a 50% top-tone tint of the darker transparent pigment.
+All of these colors have warm or cool values, they are indicated by appending from ".1" to ".9" at the end of its wedge number.
+Pure yellow is written as 36RCW#1.0.5.
 Cooler would be #1.0.1, warmer would be #1.0.9.

 BLOCK NOTATION

 Indicates a block's position in the wedge in relation to the pure-color "0" block.
 Any block depicts a specific intensity of its wedge's pure color.
-The pure-color block is denoted by appending the single digit ".0" to its wedge number.
+The pure-color block is denoted by appending the single digit ".0" to its arc number.
 Below this block, are the "darker" blocks.
 They show how the pure color looks darker as it gets mixed, (in 10% increments) with its true complement, the pure color of the opposite wedge.
-Except for bright yellow, use yellow's darker opaque or transparent brown to mix neutral-dark.
-The transparent dark brown to bright yellow is available in the Japanese auto industry, I saw a picture of the car sprayed with it.
+For opaque bright yellow, use yellow's darker opaque or transparent brown to mix a neutral-dark.
+The transparent dark brown to bright yellow pigment is available in the Japanese auto industry, I saw a picture of a car sprayed with it.

-Above the pure-color block, are "tint" blocks.
-This RCW has only one, showing the pure color as lightened 50/50 with thinner if the color is transparent, or with white if the color is opaque.
+Above the pure-color block are the "tint" blocks.
+This RCW has only one, showing the pure color as lightened 50/50 with under-tone thinner if the color is transparent, or with a white top-tone if the color is opaque.
 This first tint-block is denoted by appending a double digit ".01" to the wedge number.
-In the case of multiple tint-blocks, they would be denoted by appending, ".02", ".03", etc. as they get further from the pure color.
+In the case of multiple tint-blocks add ".02", ".03", etc. as they get further from the pure color.

-Note: The dark blocks, five and six, depict the mass-tones of transparent dual-toned pigments.
-Other dark blocks in this wedge show the mass-tone-related opaque oxides.
+Note: The darker blocks, four, five and six, depict the mass-tones of transparent pigments.
+Other dark blocks will show the mass-tone-related opaque oxides, like brown umber or red oxide.

-A color's relative temperature is how cool or warm it is in that 10º color.
-Denote relative temperature using nine color degrees of spectrum color in each wedge-arc-pie.
-To read color a wedge spectrum number rotate it to the top viewing position.
-Many wedges have one or more pigments of relative temperature in it, indicated by appending ".1 to .9" in its block number.
-"RCW#1.0.1", is closer to the left color wedge, so it would be a relatively cooler color of yellow.
-"RCW#1.0.9" is closer to the right color wedge, a relatively warmer color.
-"RCW#1.0.5" being in the middle of this 10º wedges spectrum, it represents this center degree of color for the whole 10 degrees.
-This solid color fills the full chroma block on the printed 36RCW#1.0.
+A color's relative temperature is how cool or warm the pigment is in that 10º block of color.
+Relative temperature uses nine degrees of spectrum color for each block.
+RCW#1.0.1, is closer to the left primary color cyan, so it would be a relatively cooler color of yellow.
+RCW#1.0.9 is closer to the right color primary magenta, a relatively warmer color.
+"RCW#1.0.5" being in the middle of this wedges' spectrum is the center degree of color.
+This solid color fills the whole block on the printed 36RCW.

 REVIEW: